fortinetsolutions/Azure-Templates/FortiGate/Active-Passive-HA-w-Azure-LBs/README.md

 ## This template set is designed for A/P HA in Azure.
 The following are created:
 	- vnet with five subnets
                 or uses an existing vnet of your selection.
 If using an existing vnet, it must already have 5 subnets.
 	- three public IPs.
 The first public IP is for cluster access to/through the active FortiGate.
 This will be assigned to a public load balancer.
 The other two PIPs are for Management access.
 An internal load balancer will be created as well for outbound and/or east-west communication.
+And a public load balancer will be created for VPN termination or other public access.
 	- Two FortiGate virtual appliances

 A typical use case will be for Site-to-Site VPN termination as in the following diagram: